Hiking With Ben

 The spectacular Mycena interrupta can be found in autumn.
 I spotted these ones down in the creek valley on an earlier walk.

 The incline started again, and once more I was struck by how the view ahead emphasized the steepness of the descent.
-The forest increased in lushness as I dropped lower into the valley, and I could hear the creek again.
+The forest increased in lushness as I dropped into the valley, and I could hear the creek again.
 The descent ended at the small side stream in its dark gully.
-As before, I found a way through the fallen trees and mud to rejoin the creek valley proper.
+As before, I found a way through the mud and fallen trees to rejoin the creek valley proper.

-The day had become sunny, and the bright sun lit up the leaves of the trees far above, so the canopy glowed green.
-I walked along beside the creek surrounded by moss and ferns.
+The bright sun lit the leaves of the trees far above, and the canopy glowed green.
+I walked along beside the creek, surrounded by moss and ferns.
 I was glad to be back in my green world, but that was tempered by the knowledge that the walk was drawing to an end.
 I headed over to the creek in a few of the more scenic places to prolong the moment.

 I reached the last, low log across the track, and made the muddy crawl underneath.
-This part of the track was also a grade line and, like the earlier one, presented navigational issues when descending.
-To reach the bridge I needed to reverse the morning’s walk by dropping off the side and heading down to the bridge.
-I’ve got better at picking the spot, and made it to the bridge without too much trouble.
-I’ve been less fortunate other times, resulting in crashing around in a damp, dark maze of treeferns and fallen timber.
+This part of the track was also a grade line and, like the earlier one, presented navigational problems when descending.
+To reach the bridge I needed to reverse this morning’s walk by dropping off the side and heading down to the bridge through the thick treeferns.
+I made it to the bridge without too much trouble, but I’ve been less fortunate other times, resulting in crashing around in a damp, dark maze of treeferns and fallen timber.

-Treeferns bursting with new fronds at the bridge crossing.
+Treeferns bursting with new fronds at the bridge.

-The tricky section wasn’t too long, and when I reached an old sign there was a straight line out to the road.
-The long grass returned as I neared the road, and at the boundary the tangled blackberry canes were waiting for me.
-Standing there on the grassy roadside the forest looked very ordinary.
-All the beauty and wonder I’d found within was well concealed.
+I reached a big tree I recognized and had a straight run out to the road, hampered only by the return of the long wire-grass and tangled blackberry canes.
+Standing there on the grassy roadside, the forest looked unremarkable.
+All the secret beauty and wonder I’d found within was well concealed.

 A collection of highlights from walks I made here between September and December 2023.